 Sociopath Definition And Symptoms

-The phrase nature vs. nurture was conceived and theorized in modern psychology by Francis Galton, in the late 1800's.
-From the time of Galton forward, psychology has used this debate as one of the ways to formulate theories as to why mental disorders occur and how they progress.
-Nature includes all triggers/causes that stem from genetics and biological makeup such as hormonal and chemical imbalances.
-Nurture includes all environmental factors such as upbringing, family dynamics, economic, social, and traumatic experiences.
+The phrase "nature vs. nurture" was conceived by Francis Galton in the late 1800s.
+Since then, it has been used to explain why mental disorders might occur and how they progress.
+Nature includes all triggers and causes from genetics and biological makeup, such as hormonal and chemical imbalances.
+Nurture includes all environmental factors such as upbringing, family dynamics, economics, social situations, and traumatic experiences.

 - Disregard for the rights of others

 - Disregard for the feelings of others

 A disregard for the rights of others is not always obvious because a sociopath knows how to manipulate others.
 However, sociopaths have extreme emotional deficits, so they often do not care how they make others feel while pursuing their goals.
 Their lack of morals, high impulsivity, and tendency to manipulate others may result in criminal acts.

 - Lack of empathy

 - Lack of morals

 - No interest in the wants or needs of others